A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Overview of Finalists

 \subsection{Elephant}

 C. Dobarunig \textit{ et a}l. \cite{mennink2021elephant}, proposed Elephant as a permutation based AEAD algorithm.
 It has $3$ variants based on Spongent and Keccak permutations: Delirium, Jumbo and Dumbo.
 These encryption variants take $128$ bit key and $96$ bit nonce, however the block sizes are $160$, $176$, $200$.
-A $4 \times 4$ sbox as the non-linear part.
-In the $80$ rounds of encryption there are $160$ differentially active sboxes.
+A $4 \times 4$ S-box as the non-linear part.
+In the $80$ rounds of encryption there are $160$ differentially active S-boxes.